Mary Albright: History

 From hints in the show, Mary formerly drank a lot and often used her femininity to get what she wanted from men.
 From references and one episode about her parents, it appears that her father had affairs and her mother drank a lot.
 Mary comes from a seemingly average but trashy family, but she and sister Renata have become successful – Renata is rich, while Mary is a professor and doctor.
 In one episode, Dick marries Renata, in order to divorce her and get her to promise she will not build a library at Pendelton that will cast a shadow in Mary's office.
 Renata was played by guest star Megan Mullally (best known for playing Karen Walker on Will & Grace).
 Mary also has a younger brother, Roy Albright (Bronson Pinchot), who claims to have been abducted by aliens.
 This completely freaks out the family; to this end Sally and Harry take Roy out a cornfield to "killroy" as the plan is called.
 In the end, he is found out to be lying.

 As seen in "The Dicks They Are A'Changin'", Mary was a part of the 1960s counterculture in her youth (flashbacks showed her dressed in hippie garb), though she mentions she "never made it to Woodstock".
 Mary attended UC Berkeley in the late '60s and was apparently involved in the Free Speech Movement there.

 At one point during her youth, she worked at a Dairy Queen.

 Alternate universe

-In the episode "Dick'll Take Manhattan" from the sixth season, in which Dick, Harry and Sally enter into an alternate reality, an alternate universe Mary has a completely different personality and life.
+In the episode "Dick'll Take Manhattan" from the sixth season, in which Dick, Harry and Sally enter into an alternate reality, an alternate universe in which Mary has a completely different personality and life.
 She is a shallow, airheaded and 'slutty' lounge singer at a dive bar in Manhattan.
 She uses her feminine wiles to get money and gifts from men.
 She attempts to do so with Dick Solomon but finds herself falling in love.